benhalasi/typing/README.md

 # typing
-This is an inside joke with my friends, but a good opportunity to show off an implementation for typing effect with pure js.
+This is an inside joke with my friends also an easy impl of typing effect with pure js.